VUJO: Diagnosis and tests in pregnancy

 Stent insertion

 A stent is a plastic tube from the bladder to the kidney which helps drainage of urine.
 A stent is not permanent, but may either be used to allow more time for your child to grow before further treatment or until the condition has resolved.
-A stent may be performed using a telescope passed in to the bladder through the urethra under an anaesthetic.
+A stent may be performed using a telescopic tube passed in to the bladder through the urethra under an anaesthetic.

 Ureteric re-implantation